Quantum Tokens for Digital Signatures: Preliminaries and Notation

+\end{enumerate} \end{definition} \begin{remark} Our only use of hash-functions is in the context of the hash-and-sign paradigm, which extends a length-restricted scheme to an unrestricted one.
+Ref.~\cite{BSS21} shows that, as in the classical setting, one can replace the collision-resistant hash-function with a universal one-way hash functions.
+The analysis requires only modest modifications.
+The advantage of their approach is that all the cryptographic primitives, except the VBB obfuscation which we use (and they do not), follow generically from the existence of quantum secure one-way functions. \end{remark}

-\begin{definition}[Digital Signature Scheme] A digital signature (\nom{DS}{Digital Signature}) scheme consists of 3 PPT algorithms $\keygen,\ \sign$ and $\verify$ satisfying, for every $\alpha\in \{0,1\}^{*}$: \begin{enumerate} \item When a document is signed using the private key, the signature is accepted by the verification algorithm using the public key:
+\begin{definition}[Digital Signature Scheme] A digital signature (\nom{DS}{Digital Signature}) scheme consists of 3 PPT algorithms $\keygen,\ \sign$ and $\verify$ satisfying: \begin{enumerate} \item When a document is signed using the private key, the signature is accepted by the verification algorithm using the public key.
+I.e., for every $\alpha\in \{0,1\}^{*}$:

-\item The scheme is secure against existential forgery under chosen message attacks; that is, an adversary with the capability of adaptively requesting documents to be signed by a signing oracle cannot generate a signature for any document they did not ask the oracle about:
+\item The scheme is existentially unforgeable under chosen message attacks (EU-CMA): a quantum adversary with the capability of adaptively requesting documents to be signed by a classical signing oracle cannot generate a \emph{fresh} signed document.
+Formally,

-where $\Adv^{\sign_{sk}}$ is a QPT algorithm with access to the signing oracle, and $Q_{\Adv}^{\sign_{sk}}$ is the set of queries it made to the oracle. \end{enumerate} \end{definition}
+where $\Adv^{\sign_{sk}}$ is a QPT algorithm with access to the signing oracle, and $Q_{\Adv}^{\sign_{sk}}$ is the set of queries it made to the oracle. \end{enumerate} Whenever $\sign$ is a QPT algorithm (rather then PPT) we will say the scheme has \emph{quantum signing}. \end{definition}

-In the above definition, the probabilities range over $(pk,sk) \gets \keygen(1^{\kappa})$ as well as the internal randomness of all the algorithms.
+\begin{remark} We will always assume (as we did in a Eq.~\eqref{eq:unforgeability_digital_signature}) that the public key $pk$ and the secret key $sk$ are sampled according to $\keygen(1^{\kappa})$ of the relevant protocol, and that $\ket{\stamp}$ is the output of $\tokengen_{sk}$ (to be defined later) and the probabilities always take that into account. \end{remark} In the above definition, the probabilities range over $(pk,sk) \gets \keygen(1^{\kappa})$ as well as the internal randomness of all the algorithms.
 This will also be the case in all our future definitions.